karaatanassov/go_polymorphic_json/README.md

 ### How is unmarshaling working in the hierarchy?

  `RuntimeFault` fields are polymorphic and are not root of a hierarchy.
 One option is to have `UnmarshalRuntimeFault` bank on the root objects like `Fault` and invoke `UnmarshalFault` function.
-This will save code size as in a hug hierarchy the unmashal methods may become too big.
+This will save code size as in a large hierarchy the unmashal methods may become too big.

 ```go
  func UnmarshalRuntimeFault(in []byte) (interfaces.RuntimeFault, error) {